johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 A `distributed actor` type, extensions of it, and `DistributedActor` bound protocols are the only places where `distributed func` declarations are allowed.
 This is because in order to implement a distributed function, a transport and identity are necessary.

 It is possible for a distributed actor to have non-distributed functions as well.
-They are callable only from two contexts: the actor itself (by `self.nonDistributedFunction()`), and from within an `maybeRemoteActor.whenLocalActor { $0.nonDistributedFunction() }` which will be discussed in ["Known to be local" distributed actors](#known-to-be-local-distributed-actors), although the need for this should be relatively rare.
+They are callable only from two contexts: the actor itself (by `self.nonDistributedFunction()`), and from within an `maybeRemoteActor.whenLocalActor { await $0.nonDistributedFunction() }` which will be discussed in ["Known to be local" distributed actors](#known-to-be-local-distributed-actors), although the need for this should be relatively rare.

 It is not allowed to define global actors which are distributed actors.
 If enough use-cases for this exist, we may loosen up this restriction, however generally this is not seen as a strong use-case, and it is possible to add this capability in a source and binary compatible way in the future if necessary.